-11.1.3 Implementation and application of activities and elected activities under Article 3.3 and Article 3.4 estimates of KP LULUCF activities and for those reported for the LULUCF sector under the Convention.
-Hence, reference is frequently made to the corresponding methodologies described in Chapter 7 (LULUCF) of the NIR 2015 text, while additional and specific information related to KP LULUCF activities is highlighted here.
+11.1.3 Implementation and application of activities and elected activities under Article 3.3 and Article 3.4

+Due to the close links imposed between the emission inventory under the Convention and under the Kyoto Protocol, most of the methodological approaches are applicable identically for the emission estimates of KP LULUCF activities and for those reported for the LULUCF sector under the Convention.
+Hence, reference is frequently made to the corresponding methodologies described in Chapter 6 (LULUCF) of the NIR 2016 text, while additional and specific information related to KP LULUCF activities is highlighted here.